hyprwm/hyprland-wiki/content/configuring/core/devices.md

   - Enables/disables keybinds for the device
   - Default: `true`
 - `tags` (only for keyboards/pointers)
-  - Provides grouping and alt-names is device specific binds (see [Per-Device Binds](../../core/binds/devices/per-device)); comma separated list of tags
+  - Provides grouping and alternate names for use in [per-device binds](../../core/binds/devices/per-device); comma separated list of tags
   - Default: `""`

 > [!NOTE]